Hotel Deals in New Orleans from $51

 Price by Month

-In New Orleans, hotel prices show significant variation throughout the year.
-The lowest prices occur in January, around $140, while December sees the highest prices, just over $450.
-Other months display a range of approximately $127 to $396.
+In New Orleans, hotel prices exhibit notable variation by month.
+The lowest prices occur in August, around $120, while December sees the highest prices, just over $360.
+Overall, this range indicates seasonal fluctuations in demand and pricing.

 How far in advance should I book?